-Yesterday we pimped the laptop from my good friend Nicolas: in order to improve its performance we replaced some hardware components so that the laptop could now access twice as much RAM (4 GB –> 8 GB) and start from an SSD instead of a slow HDD.
+Yesterday we pimped the laptop of my good friend Nicolas.
+In order to improve its performance we replaced some hardware components so that the laptop could now access twice as much RAM (4 GB → 8 GB) and boot from an SSD instead of a slow HDD.

-The laptop model was a Lenovo T420S and I must say upgrading its hardware was very easy – it took us less than 5 minutes to replace RAM and HDD (no comparison to upgrading a 2010 MacBook Pro)!
-We eventually put the SSD in the primary SATA slot and moved the original HDD to an UltraBay cartridge in order to gain maximum performance and keep the HDD easily exchangable.
-The performance boost was massive, of course: instead of taking nearly 2 minutes to power up the system decided to launch in about 20 seconds with its new SSD.
-And thanks to the still-remaining HDD in the UltraBay slot there will still be enough (slower) space to save data like movies and music.
+The laptop model is a Lenovo T420S and I must say upgrading its hardware was very easy.
+It took us less than 5 minutes to replace RAM and HDD (no comparison to upgrading a MacBook Pro)!
+We put the SSD in the primary SATA slot and moved the original HDD to an UltraBay cartridge in order to gain maximum performance and keep the HDD easily exchangable.
+The performance boost was massive, of course: Instead of taking nearly 2 minutes to power up, the system now launches in about 20 seconds.
+And thanks to the still-remaining HDD in the UltraBay slot there will still be enough (slower) space to store data like movies and music.

 Update: Changed „ExpressCard“ to „UltraBay“ (thanks to Felix for the hint).